You can ask for code to be executed each time Emacs loads a library, by using the variable after-load-functions:

-This function arranges to evaluate form at the end of loading the file library, each time library is loaded.
-If library is already loaded, it evaluates form right away.
-Don't forget to quote form!
+This macro arranges to evaluate body at the end of loading the file library, each time library is loaded.
+If library is already loaded, it evaluates body right away.

-library can also be a feature (i.e. a symbol), in which case
+library can also be a feature (i.e., a symbol), in which case

-An error in form does not undo the load, but does prevent execution of the rest of form.
+An error in body does not undo the load, but does prevent execution of the rest of body.

 Normally, well-designed Lisp programs should not use

 with-eval-after-load.
 If you need to examine and set the

-variables defined in another library (those meant for outside use), you can do
+variables defined in another library (those meant for outside use),

-it immediately—there is no need to wait until the library
+you can do it immediately—there is no need to wait until the library

 is loaded.
 If you need to call functions defined by that library, you

 require (see Named Features).